spectrocloud/librarium/docs/docs-content/getting-started/aws/deploy-k8s-cluster-tf.md

 If want to become more familiar with Terraform, we recommend you check out the [Terraform](https://developer.hashicorp.com/terraform/intro) learning resources from HashiCorp.

-This tutorial will teach you how to deploy a host cluster with Terraform using Amazon Web Services (AWS), Microsoft Azure, or Google Cloud Platform (GCP) cloud providers.
-You will learn about _Cluster Mode_ and _Cluster Profiles_ and how these components enable you to deploy customized applications to Kubernetes with minimal effort using the [Spectro Cloud Terraform](https://registry.terraform.io/providers/spectrocloud/spectrocloud/latest/docs) provider.
+This tutorial will teach you how to deploy a host cluster with Terraform using Amazon Web Services (AWS).
+You will learn about _Cluster Mode_ and _Cluster Profiles_ and how these components enable you to deploy customized applications to Kubernetes with minimal effort using the
+[Spectro Cloud Terraform](https://registry.terraform.io/providers/spectrocloud/spectrocloud/latest/docs) provider.

 ## Prerequisites